Consider whether a theft of funds has taken place in the following scenario:

-Is there theft of funds when hackers using malware trigger the electronic transfer of million of dollars from a bank in New York to an account in the Philippines?
+Hackers using malware trigger an electronic transfer of million of dollars from a bank in New York to an account in the Philippines

-Under the law of theft (Theft Act 1968 s4) property that is capable of being stolen for the purposes of theft include things in action, such as debts, bank accounts, credit balances, and other personal property.
+Under English law on theft (Theft Act 1968 s4) property that is capable of being stolen for the purposes of theft include things in action, such as debts, bank accounts, credit balances, and other personal property.

-On the facts of our question, no actual notes or coins have been stolen from a bank in New York, neither has there been an appropriation of the funds in a bank account in NY, as it would be the case where a person presents a forged cheque to a bank , drawing funds from the victim’s account.( Note Chan Man-sin v AG for HK 1 AL ER 1PC).
+On the facts, no actual notes or coins have been stolen from a bank in New York, neither has there been an appropriation of the funds in a bank account in NY, as it would be the case where a person presents a forged cheque to a bank , drawing funds from the victim’s account.( Note Chan Man-sin v AG for HK 1 AL ER 1PC).

 The facts in our question, however, indicate that a chose in action reflected by a bank customer’s credit balance was extinguished in NY bank, and a new chose in action was created in favor of the hacker in a bank in the Philippines.

 Preddy UKHL 13 is a case in point.
 Here the victim was induced by a fraudster to carry out an electronic transfer of funds into his account.
 Prof. David Ormerod comments on the House of Lords analysis:

 “As a matter of civil law the House of Lords held that the property which D had obtained is the new chose in action constituted by the debt now owed to him by his bank, and represented by the credit entry into his own bank account.

 This item of property did not come into existence until the debt so created was owed to him by his bank , and therefore that new item of property never belonged to any one else.’
 (Ormerod and Laird 2020, p.
 375)

 Applying Preddy HL to the facts of our question, the crediting of the Hacker’s bank account in the Philippines with funds equivalent in amount to the millions of dollars that were debited from the New York bank account would not constitute theft of those funds.